 Consult the Owner if Boondocking is Part of Your Plan

 Boondocking is the RVers term for camping off-grid away from developed campgrounds.
-You may want to save money, get away from people or just want to be more spontaneous with your plans.
-But when you are driving on rough and under-developed roads you may damage the rig.
-Some owners do not allow boondocking or have an extra agreement.
+You may want to save money, get away from people, or just want to be more spontaneous with your plans.
+But you may damage the rig when you are driving on rough and underdeveloped roads.
+Some owners do not allow boondocking or you can have an extra agreement.

 The most external damage has happened to my RV from renters boondocking.
 I still allow this but give the renter plenty of tips and warn them of possible damage.